Skip to content

 Employee Involvement in Safety Planning

-Employees should join in on hazard walks and safety meetings.
-Their feedback gives companies a clearer picture of real risks.
-They can also help design protocols that actually work.
+Hazard walks and safety meetings sharpen the company’s picture of real risks.
+They can also help design protocols that actually work, and regular feedback sessions let workers share concerns without fear.

-Regular feedback sessions let workers share concerns without fear.
 Set up systems for anonymous hazard reporting.
 This builds trust and encourages honest conversations about safety.

 Conducting Worksite Hazard Assessments